renekreijveld/livechecklist/Checklist.English.md

 * Removed all unused content?
 * Removed all unused files and images?
 * Removed all deleted content (empty trash articles, categories, menu items, modules)?
-* Replaced Development URLs in the database with production URLs?
+* Replaced development URLs in the database with production URLs?
 * Robots.txt setup?
 * Favicon installed?
 * URL redirects from old site to new site setup?